Sign In

 It is now understood that senescent cells accumulate with age in multiple organs and appear in the context of many diseases.
 These senescent cells exert complex cell autonomous and non-autonomous effects that are detrimental to tissue function and their presence can exacerbate disease.
 Newly identified senolytic drugs (treatments that selectively clear senescent cells) offer the opportunity to target senescent cells for therapeutic benefit.

-We are investigating multiple aspects of the physiologic functions of senescent cells, mainly utilizing genetically engineered mice.
+We are investigating multiple aspects of the physiologic functions of senescent cells.

 Our main interests are: